rucio/documentation/docs/rucio_advisory_board.md

 | [ATLAS](https://atlas.cern)         | David Cameron, U Oslo | 2023-Feb to 2023-Apr |
 | [Belle II](https://www.belle2.org)  | Paul Laycock, BNL     | 2023-Feb to 2023-Jun |

+### Eligibility criteria

+There are no strict eligibility criteria for an RSC to be viable for having a representative on the RAB.
+However the goal of the RAB is to have all science communities, who utilize Rucio in production and who are significantly involved in the development of the system, represented on the board.
+Such significance involves, but is not limited to, long-term contributions of source-code, leadership roles as Rucio component-leads, participation in hackathons and Rucio workshops, community support on the Mattermost channel, etc.

 ## Organisation

 The RAB meets as needed, nominally twice a year.
 Meetings generally take place